 Don't Say It" meme jokes about wanting to say something when you know you shouldn't.
-According to Know Your Meme, it first started back in October 2017, when Twitter user @ Pandamoanimum tweeted about hailing a taxi, and after repeatedly thinking, " don't say it," they caved, asking how the driver's night has been.
+According to Know Your Meme, it first started back in October 2017, when Twitter user @ Pandamoanimum tweeted about hailing a taxi, and after repeatedly thinking, " don't say it they caved, asking how the driver's night has been.
 On Nov.
 7, 2018, they reposted a similar tweet which ended up going viral.
-People started making their own, and let me tell you — they're all too relatable.
+People started making their own, and let me tell you — they're all too relatable. ," 04

 They Did Surgery On A Grape

 thank u, next" meme.
 Ariana Grande came out with the song praising her exes, "thank u, next," in Nov.
 2018, per Know Your Meme.
 One of the lyrics goes, “One taught me love, one taught me patience, and one taught me pain,” and Twitter built off of it by tweeting it with three pictures representing those who and what taught them love, patience, and pain.
 They're usually pop cultural, food, or pet references — and they're usually hilarious.